MiDevenKnow/UWI-Hospital/README.md

 # Breakdown

-A compilation of 4 major sections completes the project:
+A compilation of 4 major objects completes the project:

+1. SNIDApp administrates the generation, modification and retrivial of citizen's data from various files.

+2. SNIDDb administrates the creation and/or modification of various citizen's files (e.g. Death Certificates).

+3. TextUI implements a text-based menu interface to the application.

+4. Gui implements a graphical-user interface with the sole purpose of locating citizen's information.